Candyman 3: Day of the Dead: Plot

-After the Candyman kills Tamara, Caroline is taken in for questioning.
+After Candyman kills Tamara, Caroline is taken in for questioning.
 A seasoned police detective named L.V.
-Sacco is murdered by the Candyman while Caroline is in the car, which both brings her heat from the local authorities and earns her hate from Sacco's partner Lt.
+Sacco is murdered by Candyman while Caroline is in the car, which both brings her heat from the local authorities and earns her hate from Sacco's partner Lt.
 Det.
 Samuel Deacon Kraft, who had no intention of bringing her in alive.
 When Caroline goes to an abandoned building to retrieve the paintings from the gang who stole them from Miguel's gallery, she is captured by them and knocked out.
 She awakens tied to a chair and gagged.
-The gang summons the Candyman in the hopes of sacrificing Caroline but the Candyman kills the entire gang instead.
+The gang summons Candyman in hopes of sacrificing Caroline but Candyman kills the entire gang instead.

 Caroline explores the building and finds David alive, but injured.
-The Candyman suddenly appears, and attempts to convince her to give her life to him.
+Candyman suddenly appears and attempts to convince her to give her life to him.
 However, Caroline destroys a portrait of him with a hook, which causes a similar wound to appear on him.
-She slips and causes a candle to light the painting on fire, causing the Candyman to burst into flames.
+She slips and causes a candle to light the painting on fire, causing Candyman to burst into flames.
 Caroline frees David, but is attacked by Det.
 Kraft, who tries to kill her with a hook.
 He is shot in the back of the head by Det.
 Jamal Matthews, who was following Kraft.
 Before he dies, Kraft gasps out "Candyman”.
-Caroline remembers her mother's advice to 'destroy the myth', and tells Matthews that Kraft was the Candyman this whole time.
+Caroline remembers her mother's advice to 'destroy the myth', and tells Matthews that Kraft was Candyman this whole time.

-After the news is released that Kraft was the Candyman, Caroline states, "There was no such thing as the Candyman" in front of a mirror to ensure he is dead.
-The Candyman's hook bursts through the mirror, but is then revealed to be just a nightmare.
+After the news is released that Kraft was Candyman, Caroline states, "There was no such thing as Candyman" in front of a mirror to ensure he is dead.
+Candyman's hook bursts through the mirror, but is then revealed to be just a nightmare.
 Caroline has a picnic with David and his daughter Cristina in front of Annie's grave as the Day of the Dead celebrations continue.
-She is finally happy, and is convinced the Candyman no longer exists.
+She is finally happy, convinced Candyman no longer exists.